dalejandro06/rickandmorty-spa/README.md

 ## Code examples

 This is the custom router this app implements in its core, made with JavaScript.
-Its simple because the app only needs three paths, one of them get the id in location and returns the character in that index.
+Its simple cause the app only needs three paths, one of them get the id from location and returns the character in that math with the index.

 ![](./img/router.png)